 Curl up with a good native plant book, like Native Plants of the Northeast: A Guide for Gardening & Conservation by Donald Leopold, and research the plants listed to see if they will work in your site.
+There is a list on pages 282-285 of northeast native plants that tolerate dry soils (sun, shade).
 Expect some failures, this is gardening after all.
 If you don’t live in the northeast there are bound to be plant books for the native plants of your region.

 Native plants sales are typically held in spring, early summer and again in fall.
 Fall in a good time to plant perennials to bloom the next year.
 This list will hopefully give you ideas on what to buy.

 Herbaceous plants – Perennials